Playing Stochastically in Weighted Timed Games to Emulate Memory: Playing stochastically in s

 Our first contribution consists in allowing both players to use stochastic choices in their strategies.
-From a game theory point of view, this seems natural.
-From a controller synthesis point of view, we claim that the question is natural too, especially because player $\MinPl$ may require exponential memory to play optimally in WTGs.
-This is already the case even without clocks (such games are then sometimes called \emph{shortest-path games}) where it has been shown in~\cite{MPR20} that the memory required by $\MinPl$ could be traded for stochastic choices instead (and vice versa).
-We aim at extending this result in the context of weighted timed games.
-Before doing so, we must introduce stochastic strategies in the context of weighted timed games, which has never been explored until now, as far as we are aware of.
-We will however strongly rely on a recent line of works aiming at studying stochastic timed automata \cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14,BouyerBrihayeCarlierMenet-16, BertrandBouyerBrihayeCarlier-18,BouyerBrihayeRandourRiviereVandenhove-20}, thus extending the results in the context of two-player games (instead of model-checking) and with weights, which indeed represents the main challenge in order to give a meaning to the expected payoff.
+From a game theory point of view, this seems natural: it is necessary to find Nash equilibria in finite strategic games \cite{Nas50}.
+From a controller synthesis point of view, we claim that using stochastic choices is natural too in \WTG{s}, especially because player \MinPl may require exponential memory to play optimally in \WTG{s}.
+This is already the case even without clocks (such games are then sometimes called \emph{shortest-path games}) as in \figurename{~\ref{fig:SP1}}.
+We aim at proving that the memory required by \MinPl could be traded for stochastic choices instead (and vice versa).
+Before doing so, we must introduce stochastic strategies in the context of \WTG{s}, which has never been explored until now, as far as we are aware of.
+We will however strongly rely on a recent line of works aiming at studying \emph{stochastic timed automata} \cite{BertrandBouyerBrihayeMenetBaierGroserJurdzinski-14, BouyerBrihayeCarlierMenet-16,BertrandBouyerBrihayeCarlier-18, BouyerBrihayeRandourRiviereVandenhove-20}, thus extending the results in the context of two-player games (instead of model-checking) and with weights, which indeed represents the main challenge in order to give a meaning to the expected payoff.